dmulyalin/ttp/docs/source/Outputs/Formatters.rst

 Formatters can accept various attributes to supply additional information or modify behavior.

-In general case formatters take python structured data - dictionary, list, list of dictionaries etc. - as an input, format that data in certain way and return new representation of results.
+In general, formatters take Python structured data — a dictionary, list, list of dictionaries, etc. — format it, and return a new representation of the results.

 raw
 ******************************************************************************

-If format is raw, no formatting will be applied and native python structure will be returned, results will not be converted to string.
+If format is ``raw``, no formatting is applied and the native Python structure is returned; results are not converted to a string.

 yaml
 ******************************************************************************

-**Prerequisites**: Python PyYAML library need to be installed
+**Prerequisites**: PyYAML library must be installed

-This formatter will run results through PyYAML module to produce YAML structured results.
+This formatter passes results through PyYAML to produce YAML-structured output.

 JSON
 ******************************************************************************

-This formatter will run results through Python built-in JSON module ``dumps`` method to produce `JSON (JavaScript Object Notation) <http://json.org>` structured results.
+This formatter passes results through Python's built-in ``json.dumps()`` to produce `JSON (JavaScript Object Notation) <http://json.org>`_ structured results.

 .. note:: json.dumps() will have these additional attributes set ``sort_keys=True, indent=4, separators=(',', ': ')``

 pprint
 ******************************************************************************

-As the name implies, python built-in pprint module will be used to structure python data in a more readable.
+Python's built-in ``pprint`` module is used to format results in a more human-readable layout.

 table
 ******************************************************************************